 We expect to explain the basis of what an 'Australian community' might be when this idea is challenged and enriched through the multiple perspectives offered by non-English sources.
-We regularly meet in reading groups and have been active in seeking prospective collaborative research grants.

 The Multilingual Australia Reading Group holds meetings and talks during the semester.
 We discuss topics in a workshop-like atmosphere and invite contributions related to the designated theme.

 For more information, contact Dr Jim Rheingans: firstname.lastname@example.org